Editorial Guidelines for Articles in

 47123 Buse Road, Building 2272, Room 547 • Patuxent River, MD 20670

 Naval Aviation News Mission

-Naval Aviation News’s audience is mainly comprised of members of the current Naval Aviation community, primarily from the U.S. Navy and U.S. Marine Corps.
-The subject matter of articles should be unclassified, factual, and of professional interest to operational Naval Aviation personnel.
-Fiction, poetry, songs, and amateur cartoons are not consistent with the mission of Naval Aviation News.
+Naval Aviation News’s audience is mainly composed of members of the current Naval Aviation community, primarily from the U.S. Navy and U.S. Marine Corps.
+The subject matter of articles should be unclassified, factual and of professional interest to operational Naval Aviation personnel.
+Fiction, poetry, songs and amateur cartoons are not consistent with the mission of Naval Aviation News.

 Authors should strive to ensure that all articles, especially those of a technical nature, will be understood by the widest possible segment of our readership.
 Acronyms, jargon, or other terms that may not be recognized by members of other communities must be fully described.

 News items generally are short announcements or stories of approximately 500 words or less.
-These items most often appear in the Airscoop department or the People-Planes-Places department.
+These items most often appear in the Airscoop department.
 If there are any photographs of the event(s) in your news item, please be sure to send these as well.
 (See “Guidelines for Photographs” below.)

 Announcements include, but are not limited to, statements about changes of command, new technology, awards, rescues, and milestones such as mishap-free hours or squadron anniversaries, etc. Brief stories recapping squadron/unit deployments and similar topics also may be published as news items.

 There is no specific deadline for the submission of news items, but timeliness is desired.
 If accepted for publication, news items will run in the next available issue.

 Submit news items to firstname.lastname@example.org.
 Articles should be submitted via email in Microsoft Word.
 If you do not have email access, please send your submission by snail mail to our address, care of the managing editor.